lizrzr/starter-hugo-research-group/content/authors/李永辉/_index.md

 #  - Visitors
 ---

-Yonghui Li is a graduate student of MICIS group at the Chongqing University.
-His research interests include machine vision, image denoising, unsupervised learning and spectral CT.
+Qi Wang is a graduate student at the ICT Center, College of Optoelectronic Engineering, Chongqing University.
+Her research interests include machine vision, image denoising, unsupervised learning, and spectral CT.